USCalcs

 Washington salary FAQ

-Does Washington have a state income tax?
+Does Washington State have an income tax?

 How is take-home pay calculated?